Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation

 The accuracy and efficiency of our implementation is optimized using approximations adapted to the specific numerical challenges of the problem.
 This includes the use of non-uniform frequency grids, moments constraints, hybrid spline interpolation and piecewise analytical integration of the spectral representation.
-Given that the $\alpha$ dependence of the results is crucial in our approach, the calculation starts at a large value of $\alpha$, where the solution is the default model, and the spectrum is computed as a function of $\alpha$, as $\alpha$ decreases slowly on a logarithmic scale, until the noise-fitting region is reached.
-The well adapted minimization routine, combined to the other optimizations, make it possible to obtains high quality results very quickly, and therefore to check the sensitivity of the results to the grid, the default model, or other parameters, in real time.
+Those optimizations, combined with a good minimization routine, make it possible to obtains high quality results very quickly, and therefore to check the sensitivity of the results to the grid, the default model, or other parameters, in real time.
 The level of automatization of the program is also sufficient for batch calculations.
 Unlike the classic and Bryan approaches, our method to choose the optimal $\alpha$ does not require the default model to be close to the final answer.
 An annealing procedure is therefore not necessary to obtain reliable results.

 To illustrate our approach, we have shown three examples with fermionic Matsubara frequency Green functions: Two fictitious examples with diagonal covariance and one example with real data from a physical simulation, with general covariance.
-The examples show how our approach can produce very accurate spectra when the Matsubara data is sufficiently, but realistically, precise.
+The examples demonstrate that our approach can produce very accurate spectra when the Matsubara data are sufficiently, but realistically, precise.
 They also show that our implementation can resolve very sharp and very incoherent features at the same time without difficulty, including a spectrum possessing a low-energy peak of width smaller than $\pi T$.

-Our Maximum Entropy implementation is freely available under the GNU General Public License as a software with a complete user interface.
+Our maximum entropy implementation is freely available under the GNU \textit{general public license} as a software with a complete user interface.
 It is written in C++, but uses Python to automatically plot the results and diagnostic functions at the end of the calculation.
 It comes with a detailed user guide and provides default options that make it easy to use for beginners.
 The numerous options make the software flexible for the experienced user.
-The software is fast and can handle fermionic and bosonic input Green functions, self-energies and correlation functions, with arbitrary covariance, and whether the data is provided in Matsubara frequency or in imaginary time.\cite{OmegaMaxEnt_url}
+The software is fast and can handle fermionic and bosonic input Green functions, self-energies, and correlation functions, with arbitrary covariance, and whether the data are provided in Matsubara frequency or in imaginary time.\cite{OmegaMaxEnt_url}